 Still, the following are some easy upgrades or swaps for right around the same prices as the devices above.

 Arteck Stainless Steel Universal Bluetooth Keyboard – I also have this Arteck keyboard, which is great.
-It’s almost a better keyboard than the Logitech with one exception.
+It’s probably a slightly better keyboard than the Logitech, with one exception.
 It can only be programmed for one device at a time.
-No switching back and forth without a lot of work.
+No switching back and forth without reprogramming it.

 Bluetooth Mouse (quiet wheel and buttons) – I’m not too picky about my mouse, but I like this one because it’s quiet when clicking and scrolling.
 I lost mine on a trip, but I’ll buy it again when my red Microsoft mouse dies.